 There is an obsession with being too small, slender or fragile.
 The man sees himself as being underdeveloped and will go to any lengths to get bigger, often risking his health by using drugs such as steroids or human growth hormone.

 Apart from competitive athletics, the need to look svelte, athletic, powerful, muscular or manly can drive a man to diet mercilessly.
 If he is unable to achieve his fantasy self, he may fall into a depressed mood and begin binge eating to feel better.
 Binge eating or compulsive overeating as a reaction to the failure to achieve an ideal body type may bring with it an even deeper decline into depression.

 Alcohol and or substance abuse is also found to be prevalent among men with eating disorders.
 This can be viewed as a form of self-medicating for depressed or anxious mood.
 Eating disorders are often associated with depression, anxiety and generally low self-esteem.

 An eating disorder can pose very real dangers to the health and life of its victim.
-This disease, for both males and females generally starts early, in the teen years, and can continue for many years thereafter.
+This disorder, for both males and females, generally starts early, in the teen years, and can continue for many years thereafter.

 Since men are typically overlooked as likely to have this problem, they can go on for a long time without anyone identifying it.

 The lack of research about male eating disorders is reflective of the fact that most men do not seek help for it.
 It is seen as a feminine or gay problem by many men.
 Men tend to view it as a weakness and are reluctant to talk about it.

 Although this issue can be viewed as a compulsive behavior, it can also fall into a type of obsessive-compulsive disorder (OCD).
 Either way it can be treated.

 Effective treatment may include medication, an in patient rehab facility, group therapy and individual therapy.

 About the Author